factorhouse/cronut/README.md

 # Cronut: Scheduled Execution via Quartz and Integrant

-> "Cronut is a good name, you can call it that if you want to" - James Sofra
+> "Cronut is a good name, you can call it that if you want" - James Sofra

 Cronut provides a data-first Clojure wrapper for the [Quartz Job Scheduler](http://www.quartz-scheduler.org/)